Dash Cam Troubleshooting Guide

 a.
 Issues rarely encountered regarding hardwired Dash Cams include not powering up when the engine is switched on, Dash Cam switching off when ignition turns off, not going into parking mode, and recording constantly while parked rather than only when motion/impact is detected.
 These issues are due to incorrect wiring into the fuse box and settings configurations.
 Ensure your installer used the manufacturer power cord and not a generic brand.
 Ensure your installer has not chopped the adaptor off the power cord or chopped any wires.
 This will fry the Dash Cam with 12V/24V of power and void any warranty.

 b.
-If you find your Dash Cam is off after Parking Mode, your car battery might have reached the low voltage cut off point during parked mode recording.
+If you find your Dash Cam is off while in Parking Mode, your car battery might have reached the low voltage cut off point during parked mode recording.
 If you find the camera is turning off rather quick in parking mode, the constant power circuit chosen might actually cut off after a set time.
 Try another constant circuit which doesn’t switch off after a set amount of time.

 b.
 Unplug your Dash Cam from the hardwire kit and plug it straight into the cigarette lighter socket.
 If the Dash Cam powers up and behaves normally through the lighter socket them most likely the hardwire kit installation is incorrect or the hardwire kit settings are incorrect.